ryanbrewerstrata/git-gud/objective-03/readme.md

 ## Describe PRs with Care
-First impressions are a time-honored assessment measure.
-Your PRs title and description are it's first impression, so make them with care!
+First impressions are a time-honored assessment strategy.
+Your PR's title and description are its first impression, so make them with care!

 As an example, look at the following image.
 It has several qualities that come together to make it slap.